sacjs/website/CODE_OF_CONDUCT.md

 ## Need Help?

+Our meetup is co-organized by {{ organizer_links | array_to_sentence_string }}.
-You have our contact details in the emails we've sent.
+You also have our contact details in the emails we've sent prior to the event.

 ## The Quick Version